marekbrze/categorized-raycast-extensions/README.md

 [SSH Tunnel Manager](https://www.raycast.com/MinatoHikari/ssh-tunnel-manager) by MinatoHikari - Manage ssh tunnels

-[Tailscale](https://www.raycast.com/samlinville/tailscale) by samlinville - List devices in your Tailnet and copy the IPv4, IPv6, or MagicDNS address to your clipboard.
+[Tailscale](https://www.raycast.com/tailscale/tailscale) by tailscale - List devices in your Tailnet and copy the IPv4, IPv6, or MagicDNS address to your clipboard.

 [Teleport](https://www.raycast.com/lamberttraccard/teleport) by lamberttraccard - Interact with teleport, the open infrastructure access platform